wenbinyugroup/swiftcomp-doc/source/run.md

 **Optional**

-:INTEGRATION: Whether to use reduced integration for certain elements
+:`INTEGRATION`: Whether to use reduced integration for certain elements
     - If not provided, full integration will be used
     - R: Reduced integration will be used